Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

+i) In both nuclear models the Fermi (F), weak magnetism (M) and pseudoscalar (P) NMEs are small compared to the axial vector (A) ones.

-The most remarkable difference between the two calculations is that: i) while in the $pn$-QRPA calculation the contributions of the intermediate states with $J^\pi\ne 1^+$ are much bigger than those of the $J^\pi= 1^+$ states, and that they are of opposite sign, ii) in the DCEQTDA calculation the contributions of the intermediate states with $J^\pi\ne 1^+$ are smaller than those of the $J^\pi= 1^+$ states, and that all spins contribute coherently.
-The final result is that the total $0\nu\b\b$ NME $M^{0\nu}$ is factor of 3 lower that the one obtained in the $pn$-QRPA calculation.
+ii) As a consequence, in both nuclear models the contributions of the intermediate states with $J^\pi= 1^+$ dominate those with $J^\pi\ne 1^+$, and, in particular, in the $pn$-QRPA are negative, and therefore interfere destructively \footnote {Negative value of the $1^+$ contribution ave been seen in $^{96}$Zr, $^{100}$Mo, and $^{124}$Sn nuclei\cite{Kor07,Hyv15}.
+The interference with the rest of the contributions reduces the magnitude of the final NME for these decays.}.
+Despite this, the final result is that the total NME $M^{0\nu}$ in the DCEQTDA is significantly lower than that obtained in the $pn$-QRPA calculation.